 As a financial analyst and legal expert with over a decade of experience, I’ve seen my fair share of investment fraud cases.
 The recent allegations against New York stockbroker Peter Mirenda are serious and warrant a closer look.
-According to FINRA’s BrokerCheck, Mirenda, who currently works for VCS Venture Securities, has been named in multiple customer disputes alleging misrepresentation, unsuitable investments, and excessive trading.
+According to FINRA’s BrokerCheck, Mirenda, who currently works for VCS Venture Securities, has been named in customer disputes alleging misrepresentation, unsuitable investments, and excessive trading.

 A Closer Look at Peter Mirenda’s Background